zotonic/zotonic/doc/ref/notifications/includes/meta-acl_is_allowed_prop.rst

 acl_is_allowed_prop
 ^^^^^^^^^^^^^^^^^^^

-Check if an action on a property is allowed.
+Check if a user is authorizded to perform an action on a property.
+Defaults to ``true``.

 Type: